Wisconsin & Michigan Railway: Ferry traffic increases (1897)

+Lumber subsidiary sold (1889)

+Northward extension begins and misfortunes beset railway (1898)

 From the cited references - "Wisconsin and Michigan Railway will Build Thirty Miles of New Road and Iron Mountain will be its Terminus. " and "Railroad scene near Quinnesec, Mich".
 Behind the train is C&NW RR line from Quinnesec to Iron Mountain, Mi.

-Walsh Orders Improvements - 1900
+The Wisconsin and Michigan Railway shared the Milwaukee Road train station at Iron Mountain.

+Walsh orders improvements (1900)

 Chicago capitalist John R. Walsh, owner of the Chicago Southern railroads, owner of the Chicago Terminal Transfer, founder of the Chicago National Bank and owner of the Southern Indiana purchased a controlling interest in the Railway in October 1900.
 Walsh ordered a rapid series of improvements.
 The W&M completely rebuilt the track between Faithorn Junction and Koss, improved the entire main line with new ballast, upgraded to 75 pound rail and constructed new stations to convert the ailing W&M into a major trunk line.